549626114/botpress/README.md

 Botpress is dual-licensed under [AGPLv3](/licenses/LICENSE_AGPL3) and the [Botpress Proprietary License](/licenses/LICENSE_BOTPRESS).

-By default, any bot created with Botpress is licensed under AGPLv3, but you may change to the Botpress License from within your bot's web interface in a few clicks.
+By default, any bot created with Botpress is licensed under AGPLv3, the Botpress License can be changed from within bot's web interface in a few clicks.

 For more information about how the dual-license works and why it works that way, please see the <a href="https://botpress.io/faq">FAQS</a>.